 The Heart of the Matter

-Every year, approximately 40,000 babies are born with a congenital heart defect and heart disease is consistently one of the leading causes of death in the United States.
-Whether a child is born with a congenital defect or acquires any cardiac condition, early detection, timely intervention and lifelong care can be lifesaving.
-This month, we’re drawing attention to heart care for the children and families across the Valley who are at the heart of everything we do at the Willson Heart Center.
+Every year, approximately 40,000 babies are born with a congenital heart defect (CHD), making it the most common birth defect in the United States.
+Whether a child is born with CHD or acquires a cardiac condition, early detection, timely intervention and lifelong care can be lifesaving.
+This month, we’re drawing attention to cardiac care for the children and families across the Valley who are at the heart of everything we do at the Willson Heart Center.

 Expert Care with a Lot of Heart